 \subsection{Problem Instances}

-We introduce data sets of problem instances on which the proposed method is evaluated.
-As a notational convention, $U(l,u)$ denotes a uniform probability distribution over integers in an interval $[l, u]$ with integers $l,u$ and $\lfloor x \rfloor$ denotes the largest integer such that $\lfloor x \rfloor \le x$ for a real number $x$.
+We introduce datasets of problem instances on which the proposed method is evaluated.
+As a notational convention, $U(l,u)$ denotes a uniform probability distribution over integers in an interval $[l, u]$ with integers $l,u$, and $\lfloor x \rfloor$ denotes the largest integer such that $\lfloor x \rfloor \le x$ for a real number $x$.